transdigiware/predictive-model-on-watson-ml/README.md

   ![](doc/source/images/new-project.png?raw=true)

-* DSX projects depend on two services: Object Storage, and a Compute Engine.
+* Watson Studio projects depend on two services: Object Storage, and a Compute Engine.
 If you don't already have Object Storage or a Compute Engine, you can create a new instance of each service while defining a new project.
 The _New Project_ panel is easy to use, either select an existing service on the right, or create a new one.
 In the example below services need to be created.

   ![](doc/source/images/create-services.png?raw=true)

-> Note: Services created must be in the same region, and space, as your Data Science Experience service.
+> Note: Services created must be in the same region, and space, as your Watson Studio service.

 * Enter _Watson ML Integration_ as the project name and click `Create`.